TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 ```
 $ docker run -itd --net=host --name <container-name> <your-docker-repo-name>/<image_name>[:<image-tag>] start all

+# -i: keep the STDIN open even in not attached
+# -t : allocate psuedo-TTY
+# -d : detach and run container in background and print container ID
+# --net=host : Use the Docker host network stack
 ```

-If the image is not available locally, this fetches the Docker image from the Docker registry, launches a basic cluster consisting of one data node, one lead, and one locator in a container.
+If the image is not available locally, this fetches the Docker image from the Docker registry, launches a default cluster consisting of one data node, one lead, and one locator in a container.

 ### For Linux,

 ```
 $ docker run -itd --net=host --name snappydata myrepo/snappydata start all

 ```

 ### For Mac OS